Jimmy Lumsden

-James Murdoch Lumsden (born 7 November 1947 in Glasgow), known as Wee Jimmy, is a Scottish former association football player and former first team coach at Manchester United and Everton.
+James Murdoch Lumsden (born 7 November 1947 in Glasgow), known as Wee Jimmy, is a Scottish former association football player and former first team coach at Everton and Manchester United.

 Playing career

 He began his footballing career with Leeds United in 1964, he captained Leeds reserves however failed to make a lasting breakthrough into the first team, playing just four games before his transfer to Southend United in 1970.
 Over the next eight years he had spells with Greenock Morton, St Mirren, Cork Hibernians, Clydebank.

 Having spent six years at Leeds United as a player in the 1960s, Lumsden returned to Elland Road as Assistant Manager to Eddie Gray between in the late 80s whilst the club languished in the middle reaches of the old Second Division.

 Managerial career

 Lumsden began his coaching career as Eddie Gray's assistant at Leeds, but was fired along with Gray in September 1985.
 After leaving Leeds he went to work in a Boarding School in Wetherby where he stayed for the next few years.
 He subsequently enjoyed management roles at both Bristol City and Rochdale before going back to the dressing room as First Team Coach at Preston, then in the Second Division, under the stewardship of David Moyes.